mlhartme/stool/main/documentation.md

 Shared setup is for you if you want to insteall Stool on a server, to be used by multiple users.
 Technically, shared setup means that stages can be created, modified and removed by every other user on the machines.

 Security: you need root permission to setup Stool in shared mode.
-Having shared Stool on you machine allows every Stool user to execute arbitrary code as arbitrary Stool user (i.e. in a stage started by him or a Tomcat/Java Service Wrapper provided by him).
+Having shared Stool on your machine allows every Stool user to execute arbitrary code as arbitrary Stool user (i.e. in a stage started by him or a Tomcat/Java Service Wrapper provided by him).
-In addition, Stool users can change arbitrary files in any of the stages (via stool chown).

 Debian package are available from [Maven Central](http://central.sonatype.org).
 (I'd like to have a public Debian repository instead, by I don't know who would host this for free).
 To install Stool: